 Can I use copyrighted music if I give credit?

 Nope!
 It’s an urban myth.
 Giving credit and saying ‘I don’t own the rights’ doesn’t cover you, unfortunately.
 It all circles back to how you’re using that music and if you have the correct permission.
 If you don’t, you could end up in trouble.

 How to use Epidemic Sound to avoid copyright claims

-If you want to learn more about how Epidemic Sound can save you some time and money with copyright claims, check out our dedicated guide 'Avoid Copyright Claims by Licensing Music From Epidemic Sound'.
+If you want to learn more about how Epidemic Sound can save you time, money, and stress when it comes to copyright claims, check out our dedicated guide: Avoid Copyright Claims by Licensing Music From Epidemic Sound.